 As far as toothbrushes are concerned, soft, gentle bristles are the way to go.
 Soft bristles will ensure that your pup's gums aren't harmed or damaged while still eliminating tartar and plaque.
-Additionally, a relatively new item on the market is silicon finger sleeves.
+Additionally, silicon finger sleeves may be easier to use, especially for smaller dogs.
 Pet owners can wear these toothbrushes on their finger and safely make sure they are reaching all of Fido's back teeth.

 Do your best to make the experience a pleasant one for your dog, particularly in the beginning.
 Ease them into the idea of having a foreign object in their mouth instead of forcing it.
 In time, your dog will likely have no qualms with the idea of having their teeth brushed.

 Chews toys are a great way to help promote overall oral and dental health.
 The right chew toy will provide an effortless way to loosen plaque build-up and remove old food particles that can get stuck in hard to reach places.
 Additionally, chew toys can provide Fido with a form of entertainment all while improving their hygiene.